Laura Appleton, LMHC (she/her)

 “Keep some room in your heart for the unimaginable.”— Mary Oliver

 Before becoming a therapist, I spent over 15 years working in the biotech and pharmaceutical industry.
-That still shapes how I see mental health – through biology, the nervous system, and the environments we grow up in.
+That experience still shapes how I see mental health.
+I value science, understand the biology of stress and the nervous system, and appreciate how our environments influence both our physical and emotional well-being.

 How I Work